 1. The Document Life Cycle

-?
-Index.
-The document is classified, categorized, and assigned a place or to an individual.
+– Index.
+The document is classified, categorized, and assigned to a place or to an individual.

 At its core, document management makes the document life cycle more efficient.
 Therefore, automation has become a primary driver of efficiency.
 Through leveraging it, offices can take a more hands-off approach towards tasks such as filing or transcription low-impact and laborious projects that keep employees from completing more valuable activities.

 The modern business reality is mobile.
 People, technology, and documents move about at an incredibly rapid pace and employees need to be ready to handle whatever they encounter at a moment’s notice.
 Mobile solutions for document management such as the ability to capture a document via smartphone, or to access it from any device through a cloud portal, improve efficiency and connectedness.

 The document life cycle means that documents need to be able to flow between one platform and the next, seamlessly without error.
 However, it’s impractical let alone impossible for a company to build these features from the ground.
 As such, features such as extended third-party application support fill in the gaps and provide a means to integrate all aspects of document management with the wider office environment.

 Finally, documents need to be stored.
 Traditionally, this involved a filing cabinet.
 Today, businesses are more likely to use cloud solutions or dedicated server storage to make sure that all necessary pieces of information remain organized and provide easy access.